Worcester Festival Choral Society Honorary Officers

 Senior Vice President: The Dean of Worcester

-The Society, founded in 1861, had close associations with the Elgar family from its early days, indeed several members of the family joined it.
+The Society had close associations with the Elgar family from its early days, indeed several members of the family joined it.
 Edward led the orchestra and often conducted his own works at its concerts and he wrote two works for the Society, The Black Knight (1892) and From the Bavarian Highlands (1895).

 The Society commissioned a major choral work from Adrian Lucas, Creation Canticles, which was given it's highly successful premiere in 2004.
 In November 2004 the choir joined forces with the City of Birmingham Choir and the CBSO in Britten's War Requiem in Symphony Hall, Birmingham.

-2011 was the year the choral society celebrated its 150th anniversary which started with an epic performance of Walton's Belshazzar's Feast in the Spring concert.
+2011 was the year the choral society celebrated its 150th anniversary, which started with an epic performance of Walton's Belshazzar's Feast in the Spring concert.
 An anniversary dinner was held in the Guildhall Worcester, in October, to which the society was honoured to have previous conductors Sir David Willcocks, Dr Christopher Robinson, Dr Donald Hunt and Mr Adrian Lucas all present to celebrate the occasion.
 Adrian Lucas also led the Society to an inspired performance of Elgar'sThe Dream of Gerontius as the gala concert for our anniversary year.

-A fascinating history of the Society, A Prevailing Passion written by Mary Parsons, was published by Osborne Heritage (1996).
-ISBN 1-872962-95-5 http://www.osbornebooksshop.co.uk/p/a_prevailing_passion/category/1071
+A fascinating history of Worcester Festival Choral Society from 1861 to 1996, A Prevailing Passion written by Mary Parsons, was published by Osborne Heritage (1996).
+ISBN 1-872962-95-5 Available via our Amazon donation link.

-More than 350 music lovers attended a major spring classical concert at Worcester Cathedral o... read more
+More than 300 music lovers enjoyed two, thrilling 20th century choral works at Worcester Cathedral o... read more